 - e.
+Submitting outdated information in the self-study, benchmark, or other accreditation documents may result in a citation or other action by the COA in order to request the most current and accurate program materials. - 14.
+Self-study / benchmark document writing tips & framing: - a.
+The self-study or benchmark is your opportunity to tell the program's story to the COA! - b.
+Programs are the experts on their educational programs and are tasked with candidly, clearly, and concisely articulating the reality of how the program has implemented and compiles with the standards. - c.
+Commissioners appreciate clear and concise narrative.
+Information provided should always directly relate to the standard to which the program is responding.
+Do not include information beyond what the standard is requesting. - d.
+Since commissioners read for minimum compliance with the EPAS, verbose and elaborate writing styles are discouraged. - e.
 COA cannot make any assumptions; describe how the programs complies with each component of the standard. - f.
-Commissioners trust that programs are disclosing complete and accurate information. - 12.
+Commissioners trust that programs are disclosing complete and accurate information. - g.
+Policy 1.2.11.
+Document Submission Policy in the EPAS Handbook provides formatting and submission requirements for each type of accreditation document. - 15.
 If major changes are planned or experienced during your reaffirmation cycle, it is important to contact the program's accreditation specialist to discuss the change and how to report it. - a.
 Per policy 1.2.4.
 Program Changes in the EPAS Handbook: "The program should not implement any changes that require a Substantive Change Proposal during the candidacy or reaffirmation process.
 The candidacy process begins with the submission of the benchmark 1 document and ends with an initial accreditation decision.
-The reaffirmation process begins with the submission of the self-study and ends with a reaffirmation decision." - 13.
+The reaffirmation process begins with the submission of the self-study and ends with a reaffirmation decision." - 16.
 The DOSWA encourages all administrators, full-time and part-time faculty, staff, students, field instructors, board members and other relevant program stakeholders to understand and actively participate in the accreditation process.
 Continuous accreditation efforts, including periodic reaffirmation reviews, are owned by and affect the entire program.
 Thus, team-based approaches are highly recommended. - a.
 Optional Tool: Self-Study/Benchmark Team Approach Grid